taoteh1221/Slideshow_Crypto_Ticker/README.txt

 MANUAL INSTALLATION (IF AUTO-INSTALL SCRIPT FAILS, ETC)...

+SUBSTITUTE "YOUR_USER_NAME" FOR THE USERNAME YOU LOGIN AS ON YOUR SYSTEM.

 IMPORTANT NOTES: USE A #FULL# DESKTOP, #NOT# LITE, OR YOU LIKELY WILL HAVE SOME ISSUES EVEN AFTER UPGRADING TO GUI (trust me).
 If your system is NOT RaspberryPi OS, or you are logged in / running as a user other than 'pi', just substitute that username in place of the 'YOUR_USER_NAME' user in references below.